 The Canary Wharf branch of high-end gym Third Space recently opened The Yard: London’s largest multi-functional training space, set over 7,250 square foot.
 Here you can try your hand at a number of unique fitness classes, including gruelling strength class Yard Strong, where you’ll be put through your paces with a series of strongman challenges in a stadium atmosphere – expect log bars, farmer carriers and the like.
 There’s also Yard Wod, which involves five teams working across five zones such as rowing, plyo boxes and AirBikes.
 Not for the faint-hearted, The Yard’s new classes are high-energy, fun…and utterly exhausting!
 16-19 Canada Square, Canary Wharf, London E14 5ER

 Though the Marylebone BXR studio is members only, anyone can attend the pay-to-train classes at boutique fitness studio Sweat by BXR.
-The flagship is located beneath BXR London, with a second site just opened in Canary Wharf, both offering classes designed to assist in creating, developing and maintaining the foundations of being an athlete, and improve strength and cardio.
+The flagship is located beneath BXR London, with a second site recently opened in Canary Wharf, both offering classes designed to assist in creating, developing and maintaining the foundations of being an athlete, and improve strength and cardio.
 Keep an eye out for special residencies too, which have recently included world-renowned Justin Gelband, aka “the model whisperer”, who is responsible for the bodies of Victoria’s Secret Angels such as Candice Swanepoel, Miranda Kerr, Karlie Kloss and Irina Shayk.
 Prepare to be put through your paces at their intense 45-minute Sweatbox workout.
 You’ll be pushed to the max as you power through rounds of boxing and floor work drills, hyped up by heavy bass, hip hop and club-like surroundings.
 Not one for the hungover.
 Other classes on offer on a pay-as-you-go basis are skills boxing classes, strength training and the only Versa Climber class in Europe.
 BXR London, Chiltern Street, London W1U and Crossrail Place, Canary Wharf, London E14 5AR

 The usual dread of going to a new gym has entirely evaporated by the time you roll up to the elegant townhouse in a leafy South Ken neighbourhood where the Pilates Squared studio is located.
 A large bay window lights up the intimate space where the highly-trained experts walk you through the hi-tech apparatus which includes Reformer machines and a Cadillac (the rather terrifying-looking metal frame with additions to help you stretch in all the right places).
 This is bespoke fitness at its very best – each new client receives an individual consultation from which a personalised program is devised to help them meet their goals.

 Classes never have more than three people and the studio specialises in one-to-one training, so this is the place to go for expert individual attention.
 The focus is on perfect alignment, stretching and strengthening through Pilates which is beneficial for weight loss, a more toned body and even rehabilitation for injuries.
 Book in for a private session with founder Caron, or the charming and attentive Hakan who puts you immediately at ease (despite his military background).
 A true gem in London and needless to say, clients are lifelong and fiercely loyal – and the results obvious after just a few sessions.
-Classes from £42, 27 Emperor’s Gate London SW7 4HS
+27 Emperor’s Gate London SW7 4HS

 London’s barre obsession is here to stay, thanks to global fitness empire DEFINE bringing their unique method to the city.
 The aim?
 A strong, lean, sculpted (define’d, get it?) body.
 The method?
 Strength training, cardio sequences and isometric moves all mixed into choreography that promises to make working out fun again.
 The first state-of-the-art studio opened last year in Fitzrovia, offering a number of different exhilarating class concepts designed by Ashley Verma, DEFINE founder, former Broadway performer, and all-round wonder woman.
 Thirty-minute Arm and Ab and Mat Express classes are perfect for your lunch break, while Dance, Stretch and classic Barre are sure to make you feel the burn.
 Take it up a level with a Balance class, which uses a Bosu Ball to elevate the Barre method to a ‘calorie torching journey’.
 See you at the barre… 82 Great Portland Street, London W1W 7NW